step-by-step-tutorial/springboot-tutorial/messaging-apache-artemis-mq/README.md

 ## Install Active MQ Artemis on Docker

-Create docker-compose.yml, Dockerfile and start.sh file in a directory the execute the `docker compose  up -d` command to install Artemis on docker, also, you can use the following commands.
+Create docker-compose.yml, Dockerfile and start.sh file in a directory then execute the `docker compose  up -d` command to install Artemis on docker, also, you can use the following commands.

 **Help**